apinf/api-guidelines/response-codes.md

 The API `DELETE /organizations/:id/managers/:managerId` will delete the manager `:managerId` and in return we do not need any data in the response body of the API, as we explicitly asked the system to delete.
 If there is any error, like if manager `:managerId`does not exist in the database, then the response code would be not be of 2xx Success Category but around 4xx Client Error category.

+_TBD: Is 204 a good response code for DELETE?_

 ### 3xx \(Redirection Category\)

 **304 Not Modified** indicates that the client has the response already in its cache.
 And hence there is no need to transfer the same data again.